-- 11. The auditor shall obtain an understanding of the following: - (a) Relevant industry, regulatory, and other external factors including the applicable financial reporting framework.
+- 11. The auditor shall obtain an understanding of the following: - (a) Relevant industry, regulatory, and other external factors and the applicable financial reporting framework.
 (Ref: Para.
-A24-A29) - (b) The nature of the entity, including: - (i) its operations; - (ii) its ownership and governance structures; - (iii) the types of investments that the entity is making and plans to make, including investments in special-purpose entities; and to enable the auditor to understand the classes of transactions, account balances, and disclosures to be expected in the financial statements.
+A24-A29) - (b) The nature of the entity, including: - (i) its operations; - (ii) its ownership and governance structures; - (iii) the types of investments that the entity is making and plans to make, including investments in special-purpose entities; and - (iv) the way that the entity is structured and how it is financed to enable the auditor to understand the classes of transactions, account balances, and disclosures to be expected in the financial report.
 (Ref: Para.
 A30-A34)